strahinja16/big-data-apache-java/README.md

 ./run-ml-streaming.sh
 ```
 Running this script will start the producer application which will send the weather data via Kafka topic, row by row.
-Ml Streaming Consumer application reads the data and tries to predict the severity of weather event using loaded ml model previously saved by the Spark ML training application.
+ML Streaming Consumer application reads the data and tries to predict the severity of weather event using loaded ml model previously saved by the Spark ML training application.